MikeMelchior/odin-recipes/README.md

 may 10 / 2022 :
-added recipe page with link from homepage
+added recipe pages with individual links from home page